day8/re-frame/README.md

     name-query)       ;; the query function
 ```

 `components` tend to be organised into a heirarchy, with data flowing from parent to child via paramters.
 So not every component needs a subscription.
-In fact, very few do.
-The root component will certainly have a subscription, but apart from that not many.
+In fact, very few do, although the root component will certainly have one.

 ### Event Flow